 - An unintended incident at work has led to someone's possible or actual exposure to coronavirus, this must be reported as a dangerous occurrence.

 Such incidents are more likely to occur in a laboratory, health or care setting.
-HSE guidance does not suggest that every case of Covid-19 in the workplace is reported and it is unlikely that extensive RIDDOR notifications will be made.
+HSE guidance does not suggest that every case of COVID-19 in the workplace is reported and it is unlikely that extensive RIDDOR notifications will be made.
 Employers must consider the individual circumstances when they decide whether to report.

 Travelling to work

-The current government advice in England (but not Wales, Scotland or NI) is to ‘actively encourage’ a return to work while trying to avoid public transport and maintaining social distancing.
 It will be difficult for employees to prove that they contracted the disease travelling into work and that the employer should be liable.
 However, employers may be liable if employees can show that they were unnecessarily exposed to risk when there were alternatives available.

 - Provision of parking spaces.